 Sioux Indians peacefully surrendered as their land was being stolen, then still were attacked by US forces in the Wounded Knee Massacre.

-12. The Miss Navajo Nation pageant requires contestants to butcher a sheep.
+12. Miss Navajo Nation is a pageant that has been held annually on the Navajo Nation, United States, since 1952.
+The pageant requires contestants to butcher a sheep.

 13. A young Xhosa girl named Nongqawuse had a vision instructing the tribe to kill all the cattle and destroy the crops, as a sacrifice to the ancestors who would rise up and drive the white settlers into the sea.
 Thus began the 'Great Cattle Killing' after which over 40,000 Xhosa died in the resulting famine.